bescott9944/SpectrWm-Binary-Build/README.md

     After-Build.sh
     The Bash script to finish the install

-# Special File
+# Special Files:
+I have created "spectrwn-build-depend-mint20.sh" this will install the dependencies!
 I have made a Bash file called "After-Build.sh" to finish the install process.
-I am no script writer but the script does function as intended, it my not be pretty or to spects but it works, so be kind with your comments as this is the 2nd ever Bash Script I have made from scratch... :-)
 The "After-Build.sh" will copy all the files to their proper places and set the file permissions, symlinks and make the directories that are needed and put the spectrwn.config in the proper place in the USER .config folder..

 ------------------------------------------------------

 Here are some of the NOTES from the Bash Script...

-Script Date: 06/29/2020,Script Creator: Bruce E. Scott, Github: https://github.com/bescott9944, Forums: https://www.ezeelinux.com/talk/bescott9944, https://forum.endeavouros.com/bescott9944, icensed under the GNU and MIT respectively
+Script Date: 06/29/2020,Script Creator: Bruce E. Scott, Github: https://github.com/bescott9944, Forums: https://www.ezeelinux.com/talk/bescott9944, https://forum.endeavouros.com/bescott9944, licensed under the GNU and MIT respectively

 PURPOSE Of This Script: